BIGJRA/BIGJRA.github.io/rejuv.md

 |Block      |2 Blue Shards  |
 |Super Fang |2 Red Shards   |

-Of these, Super Fang can be useful for catching Pokémon, and Dual Chop can give you coverage against Dragon types if you really need it.
+Of these, Super Fang can be useful for catching Pokemon, and Dual Chop can give you coverage against Dragon types if you really need it.

 Talk to the girl on the right.
 This is Zumi, and she’ll start us on a